carlosgramos/DynamoDB-Presentation/README.md

 - Since it is hosted in multiple servers, it is **redundant and highly available**.

 - DynamoDB is **fully managed by Amazon,** so you can set it and forget it.
-Amazon will handled the servers, the software and the day to day activities so **you can focus on your projects**, not on your hardware.
+Amazon will handled the servers, the software and the day to day management so **you can focus on your projects**, not on your hardware.

 - **Get started with DynamoDB for free**.
 Many applications can operate within these free tier limits.
     * Enough throughput to handle up to **200 million** requests per month.